Trarco/last_cpt_plugin/README.md

 2. Upload the plugin ZIP file via the Plugins > Add New > Upload Plugin menu.
 3. Activate the plugin from the list of installed plugins.

+## Tested With WordPress and PHP

+This plugin has been tested with:

+- WordPress version 6.5
+- PHP version 8.0

 ## Usage

 ### Shortcode